 The university recognizes the right of the individual professor to make attendance mandatory.
 After due warning, professors can prohibit further attendance and subsequently assign a failing grade for excessive absences.
 Perfect attendance is expected.
 Attendance is required and marked every single day.
-In order to stay on track and build a strong understanding, you must be present for every class.
+In order to stay on track and build a strong understanding of the material, you must be present for every class.
 Your grade and overall success greatly depend on your attendance.
 Only University Excused Absences are acceptable.

 - 1. Class begins promptly.
 A student is counted as being late if he/she comes in five minutes after class begins (e.g., coming in after 10:45 AM counts as a late attendance; missing the first five minutes is equivalent to missing 10% of the 50-minute class.) - 2.
 A late student receives a 1 (one) point reduction in the attendance grade for coming to class late. - 3.
 A student is marked absent if he/she fails to attend the class and does not provide proof of excused absence.
 Professor must be informed that the student will not be attending prior to the class and proof of documentation must be shown to validate the absence. - 4.
-After three unexcused absences, the student receives a 5 (five) points reduction in the final grade for each unexcused absence thereafter. - 2.
+Five unexcused absences immediately constitutes a failing grade for the course, although this is not permission to miss five classes.
+All absences must be documented to the professor prior to the class. - 2.
 Late or Make-Up Assignments: There will be no make-up tests.
 You may receive a quiz make-up only in extraordinary circumstances and only if the request for the extension is (a) prompt, (b) timely, and (c) accompanied by all necessary written documentation.
 Medical documentation must be in the form of a doctor's note, legal document for jury duty, reserve duty, etc. For absence due to participation in an official university activity, observance of a religious holiday, performance of a military duty, or any other conflict (e.g., jury duty) as per the university policy that the student knows about in advance of the scheduled assignment, the student is required to notify the instructor of the conflict before the assignment is due, and if possible at the start of the semester.
+Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.